segmentio/segment-docs/src/connections/destinations/catalog/appcues/index.md

 ---
 [Appcues](https://www.appcues.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners) adds an experience layer to your product, so you can build user onboarding, NPS surveys, or feature announcements in minutes instead of in weeks.
 The Appcues JavaScript Destination is open-source.
 You can browse the code [on GitHub](https://github.com/appcues/analytics.js-integration-appcues).

-f you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!
+If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started